roshray/Hackathon-ADC/README.md

     (HML) roshan@roshan-ThinkPad-T440p:~/Submision$ jupyter lab

-### 5.Go to notebooks and start the OCR.ipynb and select your kernel.$
+### 5.Go to notebooks and start the OCR.ipynb and select your kernel.

     For ex.
 Python[conda env:HML)